 The sound quality is getting better.

-Even though Beats headphones still aren’t the first choice for diehard audiophiles, they have come a long way, most notably in the sound quality department.
+Even though most Beats headphones, especially previous models, still aren’t the first choice for diehard audiophiles, they have come a long way, most notably in the sound quality department.

-While they still emphasize bass on their headphones, its performance is getting tighter and more controlled.
-They offer an enjoyable listening experience, even for more demanding users.
+While the bass is still emphasized in the best Beats headphones, its performance is getting tighter and more controlled.
+They offer an enjoyable audio experience, even for more demanding users.